European consumer group joins EU antitrust case against Apple

-BRUSSELS (Reuters) - The European Consumer Organisation (BEUC) lobby group on Wednesday backed the European Union’s antitrust case against Apple which alleges it distorts competition in the music streaming market.
+The European Consumer Organisation (BEUC) lobby group on Wednesday backed the European Union's antitrust case against Apple (AAPL.O) which alleges it distorts competition in the music streaming market.

-The European Commission filed its first antitrust charges against Apple in April following an initial complaint by the iPhone maker’s rival Spotify.
+The European Commission filed its first antitrust charges against Apple in April following an initial complaint by the iPhone maker's rival Spotify (SPOT.N).

 Apple has rejected the EU charges, saying that its App Store enabled Spotify to become the world's largest music subscription service.
 It has been given 12 weeks to respond to the charges.